An9rewRyan/django-blockchain/README.md

-# opezdeilcoin-project
+# django-blockchain
- Cryptocurrency engine based ob django (work in progress)
+Cryptocurrency engine based on django and bitcoin arch. (work in progress)